 The IRS’s short-term payment plan is for people who can pay their tax payment within 120 days.
 If you work as a contractor or any other business where you get large payments followed by relatively long periods of not bringing in revenue, this option may be ideal for you.

 To explain, imagine you file your tax return on April 15.
 You owe $5,000, but you don’t have any cash available to pay.
 However, you have recently taken on a new client and you anticipate getting a $10,000 payment in mid-June.
 That payment is probably enough to cover your operating expenses and living costs, and you are likely to have $5,000 left over to cover your tax payment.
 In this situation, the short-term payment plan may be ideal for you.

 Many people simply don’t have the ability to come up with a large payment 120 days or less after filing their taxes.
 However, they have a little bit of extra money every month that they can spare.
 If you’re in this boat, you may want to look into the long-term payment plan.

-With this option, you can take up to ten years to repay your tax debt, but you may have to set up automatic payments to secure your arrangement.
-To estimate your payment, divide your tax debt by the number of months you want to make payments, but keep in mind that your actual payment may be slightly higher because interest will continue to accrue on your tax debt while you make payments.
+With this option, you can take up to ten years to repay your tax payment, but you may have to set up automatic payments to secure your arrangement.
+To estimate your payment, divide your tax payment by the number of months you want to make payments, but keep in mind that your actual payment may be slightly higher because interest will continue to accrue on your tax payment while you make payments.